 The 2016 Election: Women in the Massachusetts Legislature

 The Massachusetts Caucus of Women Legislators is pleased to announce that we will welcome four new female legislators at the beginning of the 190th General Court!
-The number of women serving in the legislature will increase from 50 women to 52 women beginning in January 2017.

 Thank you to our friends at the Center for Women in Politics and Public Policy at UMass Boston for putting together this informational fact sheet about the 2016 election in Massachusetts!

 - Women hold 105 (19.6%) of the 535 congressional seats

 - 22 of the 100 Senate seats are held by women (22%)